alexocode/talks/social/compassionate-coding/compassionate-coding.md

 ![](images/compassion.jpeg)

 ^
-it is defined as the feeling that arises when you are confronted with another’s suffering and feel motivated to relieve that suffering.
+Definition: the feeling that arises when you are confronted with another’s suffering and feel motivated to relieve that suffering.

 ^
+Compassion != Empathy != Pity
+=> You want to DO something!

+^
-How might that look like?
+How might that look like in Code Reviews?

 ---
 # How about some examples?

 ^
-I went through my own personal history of code reviews(images/code-reviews.jpeg)
+I went through my own personal history of code reviews

 ---
 ## I'm gonna eat my own dogfoot